molliey/GPU-Accelerated-Monte-Carlo-Simulations/README.md

 This project implements a **GPU-accelerated Monte Carlo Simulation** for estimating **Value at Risk (VaR)**, a critical metric in financial risk management.
 Using **GPU** and **CUDA** techniques, it executes end-to-end simulations on the GPU and achieves substantial speedups over a CPU baseline, especially at large path counts.

 - **Monte Carlo Simulation**：A computational method that estimates quantities by repeatedly sampling random variables and aggregating outcomes; highly parallel and well-suited to GPUs.
-- **VaR (Value at Risk)**：A risk metric estimating the maximum expected loss over a specified time horizon at a chosen confidence level.
+- **Value at Risk (VaR)**：A risk metric estimating the maximum expected loss over a specified time horizon at a chosen confidence level.

 ## OPTIMIZED TECHNIQUES